 Georgia Excluded Assets:

-- Principal residence regardless of value (if someone is living in it), household items, jewelry, burial plots, burial funds and arrangements (up to $10,000), one car, insurance policies with face value up to $1,500, life insurance policies with cash surrender of less than $10,000 may be excluded, and leased vehicles.
+- Principal residence with equity of no more than $572,000 (if someone is living in it), household items, jewelry, burial plots, burial funds and arrangements (up to $10,000), one car, insurance policies with face value up to $1,500, life insurance policies with cash surrender of less than $10,000 may be excluded, and leased vehicles.

 Georgia allows people seeking long term care to form a public-private partnership between long term care insurance providers and the state offered long term Medicaid care.
 It allows individuals to access care without depleting their assets or spending down.
 For every dollar that a partnership insurance company pays in benefits, a dollar of assets can be disregarded from the long term care Medicaid asset limit.
 A Partnership policy is ideal for someone who will not be able to afford the high cost of long-term care, but who can afford the reasonable cost of long-term care insurance.